Andrea Nahles: Leader of the Social Democratic Party, 2018–2019

 Nahles was elected as the first ever female leader of the Social Democratic Party on 22 April 2018 at the party convention in Wiesbaden.
 She won the election with 414 delegate votes, against her opponent Simone Lange, who received 172 delegate votes, which worked out as 66% to 27% respectively.
-She succeeds Olaf Scholz who was acting leader for two months after the resignation of Martin Schulz who led the party to their worst election result since 1933.
+She succeeded Olaf Scholz who was acting leader for two months after the resignation of Martin Schulz who led the party to their worst election result since 1933.
 Nahles was the first female leader of the party in its 155-year history.
 Furthermore, this was the first time ever in German history that the country's two largest parties were led by women, the other being CDU with its leader Angela Merkel.

 Nahles was widely credited with stewarding the party toward another coalition government with Merkel's Christian Democrats.

 On 2 June 2019, Nahles announced that she would resign as SPD leader in the face of personal unpopularity, a major defeat for the SPD in the 2019 European Parliament election, and a record low result in the Forsa poll of 1 June 2019.
 She stated she would also resign as leader of the SPD parliamentary group in the Bundestag.